OH Hope Fund

 - Parent or parents must undertake to be co-operative and abide by OH’s counsel

 The organisation making the referral of a student will be required to submit a written letter with the background and recommendation.
-The referring agency must remain the case manager and continue to provide professional intervention to the student and his family.
+The referring agency must remain the case manager and continue to provide professional intervention to the student and his/her family.